Yakima camping, day 2

 Being allowed to see so much of the Yakama people’s history meant a great deal to me.
 The museum does not allow photography inside; the photos in this blog post were taken off the internet.
 But many of the things I saw in the museum will remain in my head and in my heart.
 I have a great deal to learn yet in life … the Yakama people have so much to teach us.

-In the gift shop of the museum, I found and purchased a 2-CD set of a Yakama woman story-teller relating a few of the Yakama legends first in English, then in the Yakama language.
-Here are two short snippets (click on each link below, then click on the BOLD text to play the brief sample).
-Listen to the second link below and think about trying to learn that complicated language!
+In the gift shop of the museum, I found and purchased a 2-CD set of a Yakama woman story-teller relating a few of the Yakama legends first in the English language, then in the Yakama language.
+Here are two short snippets that tell the same story, just the very first few moments of the same story, the first in English, the second in Yakama.
+As you listen to the second link below and think about trying to learn that complicated language!

 More information about all of these things and more can be found online on the website of the Yakama Nation as well as in a Wikipedia article.